kalendar/assessments/mathematics/word_problems/low.md

 Not all word problems require the use of variables, expressions, and equations.
 Some problems are solved by doing series of calculations with numbers, organizing information in a table, drawing a picture, or looking for patterns in other ways.

 Your results suggest that your skills at reading and solving word problems are just developing.
 Particular skills you might focus on include translating words into equations and other mathematical expressions, and using different strategies such as pictures, tables, and pattern-finding to solve problems.
-There is an overview of several problem-solving strategies at http://www.mathinaction.org/problem-solving-strategies.html, where you can also find numerous examples.
-For specific practice in writing equations and expressions from word problems, read http://www.mathsisfun.com/algebra/word-questions-solving.html

 ## Your Item Results